jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When you look up at the night sky, you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye, you'll see trends.
 The stars never move, some "objects" (really planets) look to be wandering, and it seems like the Moon, Sun, and everything else revolves around you.
 With all this evidence, our ancestors were sure Earth was the center of the Universe.
 So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled European Kingdoms starting in the Medieval Age (500-1400) and even into the Science Age (1543-1687).

 When you look at the night sky with a telescope, like Galileo (1564-1642) did, you see it differently.
 Jupiter has moons, Venus has phases, and it looks like Earth is just another planet.
 When Galileo told everyone these facts, the "divine kings" were threatened.
 By using a telescope, Galileo was saying, "we don't know until we test, so let's use instruments to test what we think we know."
 Scientific inquiry questioned the ruler's divine leadership.
 Although Catholics and Protestant political leaders hated each other, they worked together to suppress Galileo.
-Neither facilitated the new truths, his new tools were discovering.
+Neither facilitated the new truths his new tools were discovering.

 Galileo is just one example of how an establishment finds it very hard to embrace a new era.
 The lesson is, to enter into a new age, civilization can't just use new technology.
 Main Street must welcome a modern philosophy too.
 Today we're also using an outdated philosophy from a bygone age.
 Here's an example of how that's hurting our everyday lives.